Promoters of a Business

 The formation of a company is a lengthy process.
 It involves several stages.
 The first stage in the process of formation is the promotion.
 At this stage the idea of carrying on a business is conceived by a person or by a group of persons called promoters.
-For incorporating For incorporating a company various formalities are required to be carried out.
+For incorporating a company various formalities are required to be carried out.
 The promoters perform these functions and bring the company into existence.

 Promoter: Meaning and Importance

 A company is an artificial person by law.
 A company is born only when it is duly incorporated.
 For inforporating a company various documents are to be prepared and other formalities are to be completed.
 All these work is done by promoters.
 Gerstenberg has defined promotion as the discovery of business opportunities and the subsequent organization of funds, property and managerial ability into a business concern for the purpose of making profits therefrom.
 After the idea is conceived, the promoters make detailed investigation to find out the weakness and strong points of the idea, determine the amount of capital required and estimate the operating expenses and probable income.
 On being satisfied about the economic viability of the idea, the promoters take all the necessary steps for incorporating the company.

 The Companies Act does not define the term promoters anywhere, it only refers to the liabilities of the promoters.
 A number of judicial decisions have defined the term promoter.
 According to L. J. Bowen, the term promoter is a term not of law but of business, usefully summing up in a single world a number of business operations familiar to the commercial world by which a company is generally brought into existence.

 Another definition given by Lord Blackburn states that "the term promoter is a short and convenient way of designating those who set in motion the machinery by which the Act enables them to create an incorporated company".

 Justice C. Cockburn described a promoter as "one who undertakes to form a company with reference to a given project and to set it going, and who takes the necessary steps to accomplish that purpose".